Jean Hastert, wife of U.S. Speaker of the House Dennis Hastert, prepares to christen USCGC Mackinaw

 Tug boats Escort, Krystal & Erika Kobasic assist the Mackinaw

-The Mackinaw (2) will be delivered to the United States Coast Guard later in the year and will go through the
+The Mackinaw (2) was delivered to the United States Coast Guard later in the year and went through the

 first winter season with the old Mackinaw.
-Its first skipper will be Commander Donald F. Triner and the new
+Its first skipper was be Commander Donald F. Triner and the new

-Mackinaw's port will be Cheboygan, Michigan.
-Cheboygan has been the home of the old Mackinaw
+Mackinaw's port continued to be Cheboygan, Michigan.
+Mackinaw City has become the home of the old

 The 290 feet long old Mackinaw (WAGB 83) was built in Toledo, Ohio and commissioned in December, 1944